 Cement producers have found success using GORE Filter Bags to maximize their productivity while keeping emissions under control.
 Learn a few of the stories behind their success.

 Global Cement Producer

-A global cement producer operates two inefficient wet process cement kilns with an approximate production combination of 1.7 million tons per year.
+A global cement producer was operating two inefficient wet process cement kilns with an approximate total production of 1.7 million tons per year.
 Recently, the plant embarked on a major modification project, replacing the two kilns with a single state-of-the-art preheater/precalciner kiln capable of producing approximately 2.8 million tons per year.